-The role of valli da pesca as buffers and as conservation opportunities also leads us to consider how important it might be to restore a buffer strip between the land and the lagoon, which has been lost in some areas.
-As the valli da pesca proved to be effective in maintaining saltmarshes, reed meadows and ecological gradients, similarly it might be useful to consider ecological restoration efforts in areas that are most affected by the transfiguration of the original lagoon landscape (Feola et al., 2022).
+The role of valli da pesca as buffers and as conservation opportunities leads also to consider how important it might be to restore a buffer strip between the land and the lagoon, which has been lost in some areas.
+As the valli da pesca prove to be effective in maintaining saltmarshes, reed meadows and ecological gradients, similarly it might be useful to consider ecological restoration efforts in areas that are most affected by the transfiguration of the original lagoon landscape (Feola et al., 2022).

-Since the connection between the lagoon and valli da pesca persists, we must consider the possible evolution of such interconnected systems as a whole.
-The lagoon now subjected to manifold pressures from anthropic activities (Fortibuoni et al. 2015; Zucchetta et al. 2021; Anelli Monti et al. 2021; Solidoro et al. 2010) that are likely going to increase (Jennerjahn and Mitchell 2013).
-The adaptations to such impacts, as well as to climate change and sea-level rise effects, in the long run, might modify the lagoon hydrodynamics and the sealagoon connectivity, threatening the valli da pesca and so their ESs supply (Solidoro et al. 2010; Cristiano and
+425 Since the connection between lagoon and valli da pesca persists, albeit in different ways and intensities depending on the processes being considered, we must take into account the possible evolution of such 426 interconnected systems as a whole.
+The lagoon, indeed, is now subjected to manifold pressures from anthropic 427 428 activities (Fortibuoni et al. 2015; Zucchetta et al. 2021; Anelli Monti et al. 2021; Solidoro et al. 2010) that are 429 likely going to increase (Jennerjahn and Mitchell 2013).
+The adaptations to such impacts, as well as to climate 430 change and sea-level rise effects, in the long run might modify the lagoon hydrodynamics and the sea-lagoon 431 connectivity, threatening the valli da pesca and so their ESs supply (Solidoro et al. 2010; Cristiano and Gonella 432 2020).

-429 Gonella 2020).

-Eventually, we suggest that decisions about the MOSE barrier functioning must be well pondered to not put the valli da pesca at risk of being endangered.
-Considering that the valli da pesca are continuing to exchange energy and matter with the lagoon, such equilibria can be at risk in the context of a "regulated lagoon".
-The MOSE system (with its mobile barriers at the inlet) controls the marine water flow to mitigating the effect of climate change and sea-level rise on cultural heritage, but could conversely threat the daily exchange of water in the most confined part of the lagoon, and the valli waterfronts as a consequence.
+Eventually, we suggest that decisions about the MOSE barrier functioning must be well pondered in order not to put the valli da pesca at risk of being endangered.
+Considering that the valli da pesca are definitely continuing to exchange energy and matter with the lagoon, such equilibria can be at risk in the context of a "regulated lagoon", where the MOSE system (with its mobile barriers at the inlet) controls the marine water flow to mitigating the effect of climate change and sea-level rise on cultural heritage, but could conversely threat the daily exchange of water in the most confined part of the lagoon, and the valli waterfronts as a consequence.

-Indeed, it is very important to preserve the cultural heritage of the historic center of Venice and the islands so 436 437 as not to lose cultural ESs and economic activities flowing from them.
-Nevertheless, we are facing the 438 possibility that the lagoon will remain closed for longer periods of time.
-According to Umgiesser (2020) and 439 Lionello et al. (2021), the period of closure of the mobile barriers is very likely to grow up to 3 weeks per year 440 by the end of 2050, and up to 2 months per year by 2080.
-This would mean affecting the sea-lagoon connectivity, the lagoon hydrodynamics, and landscape evolution patterns, as several studies have already 441 442 argued (Ghezzo et al. 2010; 2011; Pérez-Ruzafa et al. 2019).
-Such a perspective could put the valli da pesca at 443 risk: lower connectivity with the sea can affect the fish fry availability for the aquaculture ES even more than 444 today.
-In addition, a lower frequency of exchanges through the inlets is expected to worsen the water quality, 445 nutrient concentration (Solidoro et al. 2005), and microcirculation (Ghezzo et al. 2010) involved in the 446 processes on which the regulating ESs are based.
+440 Indeed, it is very important to preserve the cultural heritage of the historic center of Venice and the islands so 441 as not to lose cultural ESs and economic activities flowing from them.
+Nevertheless, we are facing the possibility that the lagoon will remain closed for longer periods of time.
+According to Umgiesser (2020) and 442 443 Lionello et al. (2021), the period of closure of the mobile barriers is very likely to grow up to 3 weeks per year 444 by the end of 2050, and up to 2 months per year by 2080.
+This would mean affecting the sea-lagoon 445 connectivity, the lagoon hydrodynamics, and landscape evolution patterns, as several studies have already argued (Ghezzo et al. 2010; 2011; Pérez-Ruzafa et al. 2019).
+Such a perspective could put the valli da pesca at 446 447 risk, firstly because a lower connectivity with the sea can affect the fish fry availability for the aquaculture ES 448 even more than today, and because a lower frequency of exchanges through the inlets is expected to worsen 449 the water quality, nutrient concentration (Solidoro et al. 2005), and microcirculation (Ghezzo et al. 2010) 450 involved in the processes on which the regulating ESs are based.